pixiesue/Real-Time-Cameras/Outline.md

+# Virtual Cameras for Video Games

 ## Intro
-From Static to Scrolling Screens
-Brand new POVs
+What do we mean by VCVG today
-The advent of Cinematic storytelling
+The lack of ressources on the subject
+A word on Mark Craig Hutchinson

+How to read that book

 ## History of Virtual Cameras

+### From Static to Scrolling Screens
+1st VG = 1st Camera
+NES graphics explained: Mario

+### Brand New POVs
+Wolfenstein 3D & DooM
+Mario64

+### The advent of Cinematic Storytelling
+Cutscenes
+Pre-Rendered Cinematics
+Real-Time Events
+Motion Capture

+## Real-Time Cameras
+The concept of camera in a 3D space
+Command Line 3D Engine in C++
+Raycasting

+## Cameras in a 3D Engine
+The Graphic Pipeline
+Math